“Fear less, hope more;

 12. Lake Malaren

 It is the third largest lake in Sweden located west of Stockholm.
 It is up to 66 m deep and connected to the Baltic Sea with the Södertälje Canal.
-You can take a walk along one of the lake’s banks and have fine dining than in a luxurious restaurant all surrounded by plants.
+You can take a walk along one of the lake’s banks and have fine dining in a luxurious restaurant all surrounded by plants.
 Like all the walks near the water, it is especially lovely in the evening.

 13. Rosendals Garden